To whom are we beautiful as we go?

 I considered dying then, until I heard a loved one arrive and encourage this man back into the light.

-I wondered why I hadn’t thought to do this sooner, and in this awareness, recognized, a turning point.
+I wondered why I hadn’t thought to do it sooner, and in this awareness, I recognized, a turning point.

 “Here now,” I said.
 “Here, now.”

-This is how I steadied myself, alone, in the car, as the sensations magnified.
+This is how I steadied myself, alone, in the car, in the parking lot, waiting for Casey to arrive, as the sensations magnified.

 “May I be safe.
 May I be healthy.
 May I be…”